-All corn plants used in the feeding assays were grown for 4 weeks, which reflects a suitable host age for both young and old armyworm larvae (Schaafsma et al., 2007).
-Corn was grown in pots (10 cm diam., 20 cm depth) with standard Promix™ potting soil under a 16L:8D photoperiodic cycle at 70% RH.
-Growth chamber temperature was 25°C during the photophase and 10°C during the scotophase.
+All maize plants used in the feeding assays were grown for 4 weeks, which reflects a suitable host age for both young and old armyworm larvae (Schaafsma et al., 2007).
+Maize was grown in pots (10 cm diameter, 20 cm deep) with standard Pro-Mix potting soil (Premier Tech, Rivière-du-Loup, Quebec, Canada) under a L16(25 °C):D8(10 °C) photo- and thermoperiodic cycle at 70% r.h.
 Plants were randomly assigned to one of four treatment groups consisting of a two-way factorial combination of N (de-ionized water control or 400 mg l-1 ammonium nitrate, NH4NO3) and Si (de-ionized water control or 150 mg l-1 sodium silicate, NaSiO3•9H20), with each plant receiving 100 ml of their respective treatment solution weekly.
-The N treatment was equivalent to 20 g/m2 N, the application rate employed in previous studies (Fernandez et al., 1996; Liu & Wiatrak, 2011), whereas the Si treatment followed the protocol used for other Poacea species (Massey & Hartley, 2006, 2009).
-Each week plants also received 100 ml of Hoagland’s solution (0.02% potassium as K2SO4; 0.03% calcium as CaCl2; 0.01% phosphorus as KH2PO4; 0.02% magnesium as MgSO4; 0.03% nitrogen as NH4NO3; trace amounts of iron, boron, manganese, zinc, copper, and sodium molybdate).
+The N treatment was equivalent to 20 g m-2 N, the application rate employed in previous studies (Fernandez et al., 1996; Liu & Wiatrak, 2011), whereas the Si treatment followed the protocol used for other Poaceae species (Massey & Hartley, 2006, 2009).
+Each week plants also received 100 ml of Hoagland’s solution (0.02% potassium as K2SO4, 0.03% calcium as CaCl2, 0.01% phosphorus as KH2PO4, 0.02% magnesium as MgSO4, 0.03% nitrogen as NH4NO3, and trace amounts of iron, boron, manganese, zinc, copper, and sodium molybdate).
 This solution was provided to both avoid premature tissue chlorosis or necrosis of control plants (and applied to all plants to maintain consistency) over the course of the experiment, as well as to provide plants with essential growth micronutrients absent from the potting mix.

 Insect performance assays

-Assays were conducted at 20 °C, 70% RH under a 16L:8D photoperiod.
+Assays were conducted at 20 °C, 70% r.h., and L16:D8 photoperiod.
 Ten plants from each treatment were placed into plastic sleeves with a mesh top to promote air and moisture exchange but leaving the base of the pot exposed for bottom-watering.
 Each plant was infested with 10 neonate P. unipuncta larvae, and after 2 weeks, larval survival was assessed.
-Because late instar larvae are cannibalistic, all survivors were subsequently reared in individual containers and provided daily with corn leaves from their corresponding treatment ad libitum until pupation.
+Because late instars are cannibalistic, all survivors were subsequently reared in individual containers and provided daily with maize leaves from their corresponding treatment ad libitum until pupation.
 The duration of larval development, as well as pupal mass, were recorded.

 Compensatory feeding assay

-No-choice feeding assays were carried out under the same controlled conditions, using newly molted 4th instar larvae from the laboratory colony.
-Leaf disk samples were taken along the mid rib of the two most recently expanded leaves with a cork borer (1 cm radius) and their wet weights recorded.
-To develop allometric equations for the conversion of wet weight to dry weight, ten leaf disks from plants in each of the four treatments were measured for leaf area, and then dried for 72 h at 70 °C to obtain dry mass.
-For each of the treatments, 20 larvae that had been starved for 24 h were weighed and then placed individually in petri dishes each containing five fresh leaf disks of known mass.
+No-choice feeding assays were carried out under the same controlled conditions, using newly molted fourth instars from the laboratory colony.
+Leaf disk samples were taken along the mid rib of the two most recently expanded leaves with a cork borer (1 cm radius) and their wet weights were recorded.
+To develop allometric equations for the conversion of wet to dry weight (DW), 10 leaf disks from plants in each of the four treatments were measured for leaf area, and then dried for 72 h at 70 °C to obtain dry mass.
+For each of the treatments, 20 larvae that had been starved for 24 h were weighed and then placed individually in Petri dishes each containing five fresh leaf disks of known mass.
 The assay was terminated after 8 h to ensure that there was still food remaining.
 The caterpillars and leaf disks were reweighed (wet and dry weights, respectively) so that the amount consumed could be calculated.
-The larvae were held for an additional 24 h without food and the frass produced was collected, dried and weighed to calculate approximate digestibility and nitrogen assimilation efficiency, two common nutritional indices used to determine the effectiveness of consumer resource use (Scriber & Slansky, 1981; Manuwoto & Scriber, 1985; Karowe & Martin, 1989).
-Approximate digestibility was calculated using the equation:

-Approximate Digestibility = [(DW leaf consumed – DW feces) / DW leaf consumed] x 100%
+The larvae were held for an additional 24 h without food and the frass produced was collected, dried, and weighed to calculate approximate digestibility and nitrogen assimilation efficiency, two common nutritional indices used to determine the effectiveness of consumer resource use (Scriber & Slansky, 1981; Manuwoto & Scriber, 1985; Karowe & Martin, 1989).
+Approximate digestibility was calculated using the equation: [(DW leaf consumed – DW feces) / DW leaf consumed] × 100%.